skimlab/eddy-postproc/README.md

    1. **index.html** and
    2. **summary_table.html**

-9. Move all the files into your destination folder for web-hosting.
+9. Move all the files in *output_dir* into your destination folder for web-hosting.